ZiadJ/Univar/README.md

     myCache.Value = "some value";
     var someValue = myCache.Value;

-However several values can be stored under the same cache store using
+However several values can be stored under any store using child keys like so:

+    myValue.Set("someChildKey", DateTime.Now.ToString());
+    var myValue = myCache.Get("someChildKey");

+A function can also be used to fetch the value the first time the store is accessed:

     var myValue = myCache.Get("someChildKey", delegate
     {
-        return DateTime.Now.ToString(); // This line of code will only be read once during the cache lifetime.
+        return DateTime.Now.ToString(); // This will only be read once during the cache lifetime.
     });

 **Supported Storage Types:**